rwbl/blescanner/examples/README.md

 The sensor data JSON object is parsed to update the Domoticz device, like a Temp + Humidity.

 **Notes**
+* The Python sensor decoder script runs asynchronous (not blocking the Domoticz system) to get the sensor data (as JSON object).
+* The Python sensor decoder script calls the BLE Scanner.
 * The additional sensor script argument **workingdir** is required to run the BLE Scanner from the ~domoticz/scripts/python folder.
 Example (must end with /): -w scripts/python/.

 **Example Setup Govee 5075 Sensor**